About the Journal

 Anna Aluffi Pentini, Maja Antonietti, Milena Bernardi, Raffaella Biagioli, Nicole Bianquin, Elena Bortolotti, Giuseppe Burgio, Michele Caputo, Laura Cerrocchi, Rosanna Cima, Rosita De Luigi, Luca Decembrotto, Silvia Demozzi, Paola D’Ignazi, Paola Dusi, Enrico Angelo Emili, Donatella Fantozzi, Valeria Friso, Elisabetta Ghedin, Mariangela Giusti, Fernando Gonzales Pozuelo, Anna Granata, Silvia Guetta, Silvia Leonelli, Anna Grazia Lopez, Silvia Maggiolin, Lucia Portis, Silvio Premoli, Rosa Grazia Romano, Carla Roverselli, Giovanna Russo, Marta Salinaro, Milena Santerini, Arianna Taddei, Pierpaolo Triani, Maria Teresa Trisciuzzi, Alessia Tuselli, Alessandro Vaccarelli, Simone Visentin, Federico Zannoni, Elena Zizioli, Antioco Luigi Zurru.

 EI is deeply grateful to those who make their time and experience available to examine the proposed contributions and offer constructive suggestions for their improvement.
-Without this contribution, the journal could not maintain and improve its quality standards and continue to contribute to the field of studies, research, practices of Intercultural Pedagogy and Education and Cultural Anthropology.
+Without this contribution, the journal could not maintain and improve its quality standards.
 We would like to thank all those who participated in the review process.

 The journal publishes two issues for year.
 The first issue is published in May and the second issue is scheduled on November.